zamanianlab/ZamanianLabDocs/docs/protocols/Parasitic_Nematodes/L3_Extraction/L3_Extraction.md

 9. Allow the dissected head and mouthparts to incubate in the saline for a few minutes to allow all the L3 to migrate into saline.

-10. Once all L3 are in saline, individually transfer the L3 into the Petri dish containing the warm RPMI-1640 using a small worm hook (dissecting probe that has been curved into a small hook).
+10. Once all L3 are in saline, individually transfer the L3 into the Petri dish containing the warm RPMI-1640 using a small worm hook (dissecting probe that has been curved into a small hook) or a p20 pipette.

 11. Once all L3 have been transferred, place the dish of RPMI-1640 containing L3 back on the heat block and wipe off the slide on the glass slide with a Kimwipe.
 The slide can be reused.